import_cell_characteristics_df()

 a .csv file with information about a cell (animal, age, sex, synapses, X- and

-Y-coordinates, etc.).
+Y-coordinates, and access resistance etc.).
 It replaces NA

 values in the R_a